Premiership of Gordon Brown: Labour leadership bid

-On 11 May 2007, after months of speculation, Gordon Brown formally announced his bid for the Labour leadership and replaced Tony Blair as Prime Minister on 27 June 2007.
+On 11 May 2007, following months of speculation, Brown formally announced his bid for the Labour leadership and replaced Blair as prime minister on 27 June 2007.
+Brown launched his campaign website the same day as formally announcing his bid for leadership, titled "Gordon Brown for Britain".
 On 16 May, Channel 4 News announced that Andrew MacKinlay had nominated Brown, giving him 308 nominations—enough to avoid a leadership contest.
 A BBC report states that the decisive nomination was made by Tony Wright with MacKinlay yet to nominate at that point.
 Following Blair's announcement of his resignation and Brown's bid for leadership, the Labour Party rose in popularity in the polls, gaining three points after months of low polls and trailing behind the opposition Conservative Party.
 However, Labour subsequently lost this lead.